Icemap/docs/develop/build-cluster-in-cloud.md

 # Build a TiDB Cluster in TiDB Cloud(DevTier)

 This page will guide you on the fastest way to get started with TiDB.
 You will use TiDB Cloud to create and launch a free TiDB cluster, and insert data using the TiDB SQL client.
-The data will then be read from the sample program.
+Then the data will be read from the sample program.

 If you need to start TiDB on your local machine, see [Starting TiDB Locally](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb).